politics-rewired/politics-rewired.github.io/careers/full-stack-software-engineer.md

 ## How to Apply

-To apply for this position, send a resume that includes links to previous work, a short cover letter, and two past work references to [hiring@politicsrewired.com](mailto:hiring@politicsrewired.com).
+To apply for this position, send a resume that includes links to previous work, a short cover letter, and the name, email, and contact info for two past work references to [hiring@politicsrewired.com](mailto:hiring@politicsrewired.com).
+These could be a previous boss or co-worker, or someone that you've worked with on an organizing or open-source project with.

 ## Equal Opportunity